iamFIREcracker/cg/README.md

 Wouldn't it be nice if there was a similar program that could guess which command to run next, by looking at its input?
-For example, you pipe `git log -n`'s output into it, and it would output a bunch of "git show $sha1", "git show
+For example, you pipe `git log -n ...`'s output into it, and it would output a bunch of "git show $sha1", "git show
-$sha2", "git show $sha3" entries, one per log entry;  or you pipe into it `ps aux`'s output, and it would ask you which process to kill.
+$sha2", "git show $sha3" lines (one per log entry);  or you pipe into it `ps aux`'s output, and it would ask you which process to kill.

 _enters `cg`.._